P-James/gridsome-personal/content/blog/post1.md

 Run `php artisan make:model -m Role`

 The -m will give you your migration file that will create your 'roles' table when you run `php artisan:migrate`.
-Inside the file just give your it a name column.
+Inside the file just give the table a name column.

 Below that, we set up the 'role_user' pivot table at the same time, defining a unique primary key, and our two foreign keys.
 If this part is new to you, check out many-to-many relationships in the Laravel docs.